AdaCore/gnatcoverage/testsuite/Qualif/Traceability_to_LRM/content.rst

-* A feature is applicable to decision coverage if it corresponds to a decision or condition, i.e., it is a language construct delivering a result of a boolean type.
-The relevant features are thus logical operators, short circuit control forms, relational operators, membership tests, boolean-valued attributes, boolean-valued array elements and selected components, functions delivering a boolean result, and simple boolean variables.
+* A feature is applicable to decision coverage if it corresponds to a decision or condition, i.e., it is a language construct delivering a result of a Boolean type.
+The relevant features are thus logical operators, short circuit control forms, relational operators, membership tests, boolean-valued attributes, boolean-valued array elements and selected components, functions delivering a boolean result, and simple Boolean variables.

 Because of the structure of the LRM, the description of the semantics of